denim-bluu/meeting_transcripts_cleaner/README.md

 # Minutes Cleaner – Meeting Intelligence Prototype

-Minutes Cleaner is a Streamlit-driven experience that transforms raw WebVTT meeting transcripts into cleaned text, quality assessments, and rich meeting intelligence.
-The application keeps everything in a single process: the UI orchestrates domain services directly, and the AI pipeline lives entirely in Python, making iteration fast while remaining production-conscious.
+Minutes Cleaner now ships with a Reflex-powered frontend that transforms raw WebVTT meeting transcripts into cleaned text, quality assessments, and rich meeting intelligence.
+The application keeps everything in a single process: the Python UI orchestrates domain services directly, and the AI pipeline lives entirely in Python, making iteration fast while remaining production-conscious.

 ---